 Section 2.12.
 Inspectors of Election.
 In advance of any meeting of stockholders, the Board of Directors may appoint Inspectors of Election to act at such meeting or at any adjournment or adjournments thereof.
 If such Inspectors are not so appointed or fail or refuse to act, the chairman of any such meeting may (and, upon the demand of any stockholder or stockholder's proxy, shall) make such an appointment.
 The number of Inspectors of Election shall be one (1) or three (3).
-If there are three (3) Inspectors of Election, the decision, act or certificate of a majority shall be effective and shall represent the decision, act or certificate of all.
+If there are three (3) Inspectors of Election, the decision, act or certificate of all.
 No such Inspector need be a stockholder of the Corporation.